 Traditional marketing is the everlasting form of marketing that has been in use for many years.
 Digital marketing, on the other hand, though not an entirely new way of marketing, is comparatively a recent addition.
 It came into the picture soon after the 90s when the Internet made a breakthrough.
 Until then, traditional marketing was the only means of marketing.

 The main difference between the two marketing methods is the medium with which they aim to reach out to their target audience and generate leads for organizations.

-Traditional marketing is a marketing method that aims to promote the brand and market it, reaching a section of the target audience through offline advertisement techniques, such as ad prints in flyers, billboards, newspapers, etc., mailing through catalogs and postcards, phone calls, radio and television broadcasts, etc. Now, Digital Marketing uses the Internet, social media, and other digital platforms to market the products and brands to reach out to the respective audience.
+Traditional marketing is a marketing method that aims to promote the brand and market it, reaching a section of the target audience through offline advertisement techniques, such as ad prints in flyers, billboards, newspapers, etc., mailing through catalogs and postcards, phone calls, radio and television broadcasts, etc. Now, Digital Marketing uses the Internet, social media, and other digital platforms to market products and brands to reach out to their respective audience.